ethan-hurst/powerplatformbible/content/posts/{26-07-2021-configuring-the-data-export-service-des.md

 So go ahead and replace the {your_password} with the Azure SQL Server Password that you set when you created the Azure SQL **Server.**

+Now that we have a valid connection string, we're going to create our secret.
+Navigate back to the key vault that we created and navigate to the Secrets area

 ![](https://ucarecdn.com/030ce960-9c63-4871-bfc1-5d97bf239cd6/)